 Anchorage police have shot five people since May, killing three and wounding two.
-The shootings are the first in the city to be captured on body cameras since officers began wearing the technology in March.
+The shootings are the first in the city to be captured on body cameras since officers began wearing them in March.
 Anchorage voters in 2021 approved the technology and associated technology upgrades through a $1.8 million tax increase.

-The department has not released footage of any of the shootings, despite mounting public pressure to do so.
+The department has not released footage of any of the shootings, despite public pressure to do so.
 The policy that would be replaced should the draft become final states the chief “may proactively release” footage prior to the conclusion of an active criminal investigation or court proceeding.

 It wasn’t immediately clear why Case chose 45 days as the timeframe for release.
 The department did not make him available for an interview.